-The Ministry of Health has designed this website to be as accessible as possible for everyone, regardless of ability.
+The Ministry of Health has designed this website to be as accessible as possible.

-The site aims to comply as far as possible with the following standards and guidelines:
+The site aims to comply with the following New Zealand Government standards

 This website should display correctly in all common browsers, operating systems and page resolutions; with and without scripting, images and stylesheets; on a PC or Mac; and for people with dial-up as well as broadband connections.

 If you’re visually impaired, you may find the high-contrast version of the site is easier to use: